-Nicknamed “Green Paradise” by hikers, Pu Ta Leng is located in the Lai Cai Province, similar to Fansipan and Phu Si Lung, and is the third tallest peak in Vietnam.
+Nicknamed “Green Paradise” by hikers, Pu Ta Leng is located in the Lao Cai Province, similar to Fansipan and Phu Si Lung, and is the third tallest peak in Vietnam.

-Although easier to climb than Pu Ta Leng, this 10,003.28 foot (3,049 meters) mountain requires a local guide to reach its peak.
+Although easier to climb than Pu Ta Leng, this 3,049 meter (10,003 foot) mountain requires a local guide to reach its peak.
 The mountain’s lush landscape is dotted with streams, which makes it an eye-catching hike for adventure travelers.

 Part of the Hoang Lien Son Mountain Range, Pu Ta Leng, also referred to as Phu Ta Leng, emerged from the Earth 250-260 million years ago during the Permian and Triassic periods.
 Pu Ta Leng is just another peak in northwest Vietnam and is considered to be an extension of the Himalayas.